ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.octoprint/README.md

 ## Important!

-DO NOT restart the octoprint instance (or any other instance) with code like this:
+DO NOT restart your OctoPrint instance (or any other instance) with code like this:

 ```javascript
 var obj = getObject('system.adapter.octoprint.0');